Azza1070/AIPs/AIPS/aip-1.md

 We intend AIPs to be the primary mechanisms for proposing new features, for collecting community input on an issue, and for documenting the design decisions that have gone into live network.
 Because the AIPs are maintained as text files in a versioned repository, their revision history is the historical record of the feature proposal.

-Also AIPs help with bringing multiple implementation of ADAMANT Messengers to come to common standart with communication and storing data in blockchain.
+Also, AIPs help with bringing multiple implementation of ADAMANT Messengers to come to common standart with communication and storing data in blockchain.

 For ADAMANT implementers, AIPs are a convenient way to track the progress of their implementation.
-Ideally each implementation maintainer would list the AIPs that they have implemented.
+Ideally, each implementation maintainer would list the AIPs that they have implemented.
 This will give end users a convenient way to know the current status of a given implementation or library.

 AIP Types
 ---------

 There are three types of AIP:

--   A **Standard AIP** describes any change that affects most or all ADAMANT implementations, such as a change to the the network protocol, a change in block or transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using ADAMANT.
+-   A **Standard AIP** describes any change that affects most or all ADAMANT implementations, such as a change to the network protocol, a change in block or transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using ADAMANT.
 Furthermore Standard AIPs can be broken down into the following categories.
     -   **Core** - improvements affecting node features.
     -   **Networking** - includes improvements around network itself and cross-node communications.
     -   **API** - includes improvements around client API/RPC specifications and standards, and also certain language-level standards.
     -   **ARC** - (ADAMANT Request for Comments) application-level standards and conventions, including standards such URI schemes, library/package formats, naming restrictions and wallet formats .

 -   An **Informational AIP** describes an ADAMANT design issue, or provides general guidelines or information to the community, but does not propose a new feature.
 Informational AIPs do not necessarily represent  community consensus or a recommendation, so users and implementers are free to ignore Informational AIPs or follow their advice.
 -   A **Meta AIP** describes a process surrounding ADAMANT or proposes a change to (or an event in) a process.
-Meta AIPs focus mostly on social mechanisms and processes, not on tecnical implementation.
+Meta AIPs focus mostly on social mechanisms and processes, not on technical implementation.
 Technical implementation for Meta AIPs can be made in Standart AIPs.

 AIP Work Flow
 -------------